xavierchia/xavierchia.github.io/_posts/2020-08-01-bootstrap_mba.md

 ## Why learn independently?

-The curriculum in a structured program are rarely optimal for individual students.
+The curriculum in a structured program is rarely optimal for individual students.
 Every learner has a different backstory and hence will find different kinds of things illuminating.
 But in structured programs, everyone is forced to consume the same type of content and move through it at the same pace.
 Moreover, the chances that the teachers in the program are exceptional are slim.

-In contrast, if I bootstrap my education, I can focus solely on content that speaks a language I can understand and only learn from the best teachers.
+In contrast, if I bootstrap my education, I can focus solely on content that speaks to me and only learn from the best teachers.
 I can learn at my own pace.

 The main selling point of structured programs is the piece of paper you get at the end.
 At the end of my Bootstrap MBA no one will hand me a certificate.
-But I'm convinced that this is not a problem.
-On the one hand, certificates are for people who want a job and this isn't something that appears on my bucket list.
+I'm convinced that this is not a problem.
+On the one hand, certificates are for people who want a job, which isn't something that appears on my bucket list.
 On the other hand, smart people know already that certificates primarily measure how good you are at following orders and little else.
 Hence, I wouldn't want to work at a company that puts too much emphasis on certificates anyway.

 A superior alternative to a certificate is a portfolio of real-world projects.
 And this is exactly what I will be building during my Bootstrap MBA.

 > “Self-education is, I firmly believe, the only kind of education there is.” - Isaac Asimov

 I already have some experience with self-learning.
 While I was enrolled at university, I was basically an autodidact.
 I barely attended lectures.
 Instead, I followed my own curiosity and spent my days in the library.
-While this worked okay for me, my approach back then was completely unsystematic and hence certainly not optimal.
+While this worked okay for me back then, my approach was completely unsystematic and suboptimal as a result.

 I quickly learned that the biggest challenges of self-learning are to stay on track and to stay motivated.

-For example, there are infinitely many books you could read and hence it's easy to fall into a purely passive mode where you only consume content.
-But to make progress you need to apply what you learn and actively check your own understanding.
-Deep understanding requires effort.
+For example, because there are infinitely many books you could read, it’s easy to fall into a purely passive mode wherein you consume content without applying what you learn or actively checking your understanding.
+Deep understanding requires effort, but if you’re learning on your own you can all too quickly find yourself doing only the comfortable things like reading books and watching lectures.

-But if you're learning on your own, it happens quickly that you only do comfortable things like reading books and watching video lectures.
-Applying and checking your understanding is a lot more uncomfortable and is hence often avoided.
+Applying and checking your understanding is a lot less comfortable and is thus often avoided.

 For this reason, I've decided to invent a meta-framework for myself that defines certain boundary conditions within which I will operate for the next 12 months.
 My hope is that it will allow me to hold myself accountable and give me a clear sense of progress.